College Basketball Odds at NY Sportsbooks

 - After all your details are in, you’ll have to check off some boxes and verify everything is correct.
 Next, click submit and your new account will be created instantly.

-- If your bonus offer is for free bets, they’ll be credited to your account right away.
+- If your bonus offer is for site credits, they’ll be credited to your account right away.
 You can deposit funds immediately to take advantage of any deposit match bonus offers.

 - Download the app for your device right from the sportsbook website and log in on the app for the first time.